Thermodynamics predicts a stable microdroplet phase in polymer-gel mixtures undergoing elastic phase separation: Model

-Fig.\eqref{fig:F_vs_N}(c) shows the variation of number density $n=N_{m}/V$, and droplet radius $R$ as a function of the shear modulus $G$.
-The shear modulus $G$ is tuned by varying the mesh size, $R_0$, of the gel.
-We compute the number density by minimizing $\tilde{F}(N)$ w.r.t. $N$ and determine the drop radius using $R(N_{m}) = \left(\alpha/N^{1/3}_{m} \right) L$ for a given shear modulus $G$.
-As shown, the radii of the droplets decrease (and hence the number density increases commensurately) as the gel becomes stiffer.
-Our results corroborate the recent experimental findings on liquid-liquid phase separation in elastic networks \cite{p:style2018,p:rosowski2020}.
-The convex nature of $\tilde{F}(N)$ as a function of $N$ is independent of the system size $L$ as shown in Fig.\eqref{fig:Ftilde_gamma}(a) ).
-Fig.\eqref{fig:Ftilde_gamma}(c) shows that the equilibrium number density of droplets $n=N_m/V$, and the droplet radius $R(N_m)$ have reached a thermodynamic limit and are independent of the system size $L$.
-Fig.\eqref{fig:Ftilde_gamma}(b) shows the dependence of $\tilde{F}(N)$ as a function of the surface tension, $\gamma$ as it is varied between $0.0025$, and $0.004$ while keeping the shear modulus of the gel solvent mixture fixed at $G= 0.19 \times 10^{-3}$ (in units of $k_{B}T/a^3$).
-The free energy minimum shifts to smaller values of $N_{m}$ with increasing surface tension as shown in Fig.\eqref{fig:Ftilde_gamma}(b).
-Below a critical value $\gamma_{c} \approx 3.45 \times 10^{-3}$, a micro-droplet phase is the equilibrium configuration, with the number of droplets increasing almost linearly with decreasing surface tension, $(\gamma_{c} - \gamma)$.
-A schematic of the micro-droplet phase is shown in Fig.\eqref{fig:Ftilde_gamma}(e).
-Above $\gamma_c$ a single macroscopic droplet of the minority component is the thermodynamic equilibrium phase.
+The convex nature of $\tilde{F}(N)$ as a function of $N$ is independent of the system size $L$ as shown in Fig.~\ref{fig:Ftilde_gamma}(a).
+Fig.~\ref{fig:Ftilde_gamma}(b) shows the dependence of $\tilde{F}(N)$ as a function of the surface tension, $\gamma = 0.0025, \ldots 0.004$, while keeping the shear modulus of the gel-solvent mixture fixed at $G= 1.9 \times 10^{-4}$ (in units of $k_{B}T/a^3$).
+The free energy minimum shifts to smaller values of $N_{m}$ with increasing surface tension as shown in Fig.~\ref{fig:Ftilde_gamma}(b).
+The inset of Fig.~\ref{fig:Ftilde_gamma}(b) shows that for $\gamma < \gamma_c \approx 4.0 \times 10^{-3}$, a micro-droplet phase is the equilibrium configuration, with $N_m$, monotonically increasing with decreasing $\gamma$.
+Fig.~\ref{fig:Ftilde_gamma}(c) shows that the equilibrium number density of droplets $n=N_m/V$, and the droplet radius $R(N_m)$ have reached a thermodynamic limit and are independent of the system size $L$.
+Fig.~\ref{fig:Ftilde_gamma}(d) shows the phase boundary demarcating regions of a stable macro-droplet and dispersed micro-droplet phases in the $\gamma-G$ plane.
+The mean field phase-boundary (symbols) qualitatively agrees with the scaling results~\cite{p:ronceray2021} (red dashed line) for softer gels while significant deviations are observed for stiffer ones.
+The mean-field phase boundary (symbols) is now a function of the gel-strand length $N_{B}$, a variable that is associated with the network heterogeneity of the system.
+Such quenched disorder dramatically modifies the equilibrium thermodynamics of gel networks.